 Other restricted thing that I saw in the newsagent is “Lotto” or Lottery.
 Customer can buy one of the cards either from the counter or the vending machine, and then from there they scratched the code to reveal the numeric codes.
 Every week on the TV, they will reveal which number is the winner, and the prize is really huge.
 Of course, non-citizens are not eligible to collect the prize.
 Only Australian or permanent residents are allowed to get the prize, if they won.

 We also bought a telephone calling card called “Unidial”.
-It is actually similar to the normal phone card, unless that instead of inserting it to the phone, we dialed the toll free number mentioned in the card, and then following the written and oral instruction at the back of the card aside of oral instruction on the phone, and then entering the number code which is covered and must be scratched to reveal its number.
-The card was an ideal way to make overseas call cheaply, in the days when Smartphone, Whatsapp, WiFi, or any other practical communication method that we have today were yet to be invented.
+It is actually similar to the normal phone card, unless that instead of inserting it to the phone, we dialed the toll free number mentioned in the card, and then following the instruction at the back of the card, and then entering the number code which is covered and must be scratched to reveal its number.
+The card was an ideal way to make overseas call at cheap price, in the days when Smartphone, broadband internet, WiFi, or any other practical communication method that we have today were yet to be introduced.

 Unidial Card, front face.